contextDAO/Documentation/updates/1 - ETH Denver 2022 and beyond.md

 "Jonas" Venue — The top floor of the historic Jonas Brothers Furs Building has been transformed into an epic BUIDL space between February 14th - 17th, powered by NEAR.

 ## About Unite DAO
-Trust coordination framework to elaborate and evolve standards for WEB3.

-Unite DAO aims to become a decentralized community-focused constant evolution of standards for the Blockchain ecosystem.
+Unite DAO aims to become a decentralized community-focused constant evolution of standards for the Blockchain ecosystem — Trust coordination framework to elaborate and evolve standards for WEB3.

 Web3 is growing fast, but we still lack a proper way to verify organizations.
 At the institutional level, we have a combination of CAs, Qualified Digital Signature, and Standardization Bodies (ISO, UNE…).
 Unfortunately, these traditional institutions are usually agencies with no transparency, interoperability, and modern tools to develop applications on top of them.
 In the traditional Identity Landscape, Trust is achieved by centralizing and protecting existing players.
 As a result, innovation is always slow and limited to small participants.